gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/virtualgl.md

 new frame works well with most interactive 3D programs, but may prove inefficient or even problematic for *some* applications.
 If you suspect that this may be the case, you can tweak VirtualGL\'s mode of operation by setting certain environment variables before starting your application with `{{ic|vglrun}}`{=mediawiki}.
-For example you could try setting some of the following [environment variables](environment_variables "environment variables"){.wikilink} *(try them one at a time, and be aware that each of them could also make things worse!)*:
+For example you could try setting some of the following [environment variables](environment_variables "wikilink") *(try them one at a time, and be aware that each of them could also make things worse!)*:

 `VGL_ALLOWINDIRECT=1`\
 `VGL_FORCEALPHA=1`\